umang23567/Zerve-AI-Datathon-Techfest-25-IITB/README.md

 # Zerve AI Datathon – Insurance Claim Prediction Challenge

-Participated in the **Zerve AI Datathon**, conducted as part of **Techfest IIT Bombay**, focused on building predictive models that generalize well to unseen data.
+Participated in the **Zerve AI Datathon**, conducted as part of **Techfest IIT Bombay**, focused on building predictive models for **insurance claim prediction** using anonymized tabular data.

 ## Overview
-The challenge involved predicting the likelihood of **insurance claims** using an **anonymized tabular dataset**, where feature meanings were hidden.
-Models were trained on the provided data and used to generate predictions for a **hidden test set**, which was used for final evaluation.
-Performance was measured using **Normalized Gini**, along with assessment of modeling methodology and reasoning during the final presentation.
+The challenge involved training machine learning models on an **anonymized tabular dataset** related to insurance claims and generating predictions for a **held-out test set** used for final evaluation.
+Model performance was assessed using **Normalized Gini**, along with evaluation of methodology and reasoning during the final presentation.

 ## Key Tasks
-- Preprocessed and analyzed anonymized, imbalanced tabular data
+- Preprocessed and analyzed anonymized, imbalanced insurance-related tabular data
 - Designed validation strategies aligned with the competition metric
 - Performed feature handling and exploratory analysis
 - Experimented with multiple supervised learning models
-- Generated final prediction files for hidden test evaluation
+- Generated final prediction files for evaluation

 ## Modeling Approach
 - Conducted data analysis and model experimentation to identify effective approaches